-The monthly averaged sea level pressure (SLP) can be viewed as a physical variable that together with sea surface temperature (SST) describes the large-scale behavior of the ocean-atmosphere interface, the medium of crucial dynamical importance for the climate and its variability.
-For the presatellite era, the main source of observations of this interface are the measurements taken on volunteer observing ships.
-As a result, the observational coverage reflects ship traffic variations, being incomplete at present, quite sparse before 1950, and virtually nonexistent before the middle of the nineteenth century.
-Compilations of such observations into binned averages on a regular latitude-longitude grid with quality control and other statistics have become available during the last decade [e.g., Comprehensive Ocean-Atmosphere Data Set (COADS), Woodruff et al. 1987; Global Ocean Surface Temperature Atlas (GOSTA), Bottomley et al. 1990].
-We recently developed a method for objective optimal analysis of such historical datasets
+The monthly averaged sea level pressure (SLP) can be viewed as a physical variable which together with sea surface temperature (SST) describes the large scale behavior of the oceanatmosphere interface, the medium of crucial dynamical importance for the climate and its variability.
+For the pre-satellite era, the main source of observations of this interface are the measurements taken on volunteer observing ships.
+As a result, the observational coverage reflects ship traffic variations, being incomplete at present, quite sparse before 1950, and virtually non-existent before the middle of the 19th century.
+Compilations of such observations into binned averages on a regular longitude-latitude grid with quality control and other statistics have become available during the last decade (e.g. Comprehensive Ocean-Atmosphere Data Set (COADS) - Woodruff et al. 1987; Global Ocean Surface Temperature Atlas (GOSTA) - Bottomley et al. 1990).
+We recently developed a method for objective optimal analysis of such historical datasets (Kaplan et al. 1997), and applied it to the MOHSST5 version of GOSTA (Parker et al. 1994), producing near-global analysis of monthly SST anomalies for the period 1856-1991 (Kaplan et al. 1998, hereafter K98).
+This method combines a classical approach of least-squares optimal estimation with the novelty of space reduction and is specifically designed to recover large-scale features of the observed variable.
+These features are presumed to be of largest climatic importance, and they are essentially all of the robust signal that can be derived from sparse data.
+Here we apply a similar approach to the COADS compilation of SLP observations.